rniii/cuttle/README.md

-# C. rini's Unnamed concurrenTT LanguagE

-This project is an experiment with language design.
-The language is codenamed Cuttle, but it's name upon release will likely be different.
+# rinilang

-Cuttle is a concurrent, Functional Object-Oriented language.
-It's designed to be simple, with a easy learning curve, while still being powerful enough to build large scalable systems.
+Ri is an experiment on language design.
+It is a concurrent, functional, OOP-like language.
+It's designed to be simple, with a low learning curve, while still being powerful enough to build large and robust scalable systems.

 - [Cuttle for rustaceans](#cuttle-for-rustaceans)
 - [Design](#design)